History

 1993

-■ Establishes NST Ferrochrome (Pty) Limited jointly with South African firm Samancor
+■Established NST Ferrochrome (Pty) Limited jointly with South African firm Samancor (sold shares and withdrew in 2012)

 -